ey92/notes/1101/1101notes.md

 **grammar**
 - descriptive grammar (observations)
-- prescriptive grammar (guidelines how to contruct phrases)
+- prescriptive grammar (guidelines how to construct phrases)
 - mental grammar: set of rules for how to build words and sentences

-fluency: lexicon + mental gammar
+fluency: lexicon + mental grammar

 **morpheme**: "minimal strings of sounds associated with fixed meanings"
 - may be words, but they may be smaller than words